When the baby does not yet latch on

 Patience, yes, is a virtue.
-Even at the the beginning of the 19th century, before epidurals, before intravenous infusions babies did not always latch on immediately.
+Even at the beginning of the 19th century, before epidurals, before intravenous infusions, babies did not always latch on immediately.
 What does it tell us?
-That babies do not always latch on immediately, but patience, patience, often the baby will do it.
+Not to put too fine a point on it, that babies do not always latch on immediately, but patience, and often the baby will do it.
 Read this small part of Goethe’s long poem, Faust, and you will get good advice and at wisdom’s copious breasts, you too will know how to do the right thing for a baby who is not latching on.

 The child, offered the mother’s breast,

 Will not in the beginning grab it;

 But soon it clings to it with zest.

 You’ll drink each day with greater zest.

 Mit jedem Tage mehr gelüsten.

 Even if the mother is able to express all the milk the baby needs, we will often use domperidone to increase the mother’s milk supply.
 Why?
 Because more milk means faster flow of milk from the breast and faster flow means the baby is more likely to latch on.
 Go back to the video of the baby latched on after finger feeding.
 You will notice that the baby is latched on with a lactation aid at the breast.
 The baby gets more flow of milk and thus latches on and stays on the breast, though it takes a couple of tries.

 Need breastfeeding help?
 Make an appointment at our clinic.

 Copyright: Jack Newman, MD, FRCPC, 2017, 2018